EmperorEntropy/PaletteSnap/README.md

 `palsnap gen <img_path>`
 This is the simplest way to generate a palette.
 If you run `palsnap gen --help`, you'll notice there is a list of options:
 - `mode`: theme mode (light/dark/auto)
+- `dominant` : number of dominant colors to use when finding bg color (must have light/dark mode)
 - `variety`: color variety type (default/extra/mix)
 - `sample`: number of colors to sample from image when finding accent color step
 - `mixAmount`: amount to mix accent colors with chosen color for each iteration